KillahPotatoes/KP-Liberation/README.md

 ### 0.96.5 (TBD due to Contacts Release)
 * Tweaked: Changed default recycle building from carservice building to tanks repair depot building.
+* Tweaked: Vehicle in Vehicle action on FOB box is not displaying directly anymore when approaching the box.
 * Fixed: Intel value could get corrupted if leaving the secondary dialog directly after starting a mission.

 ### 0.96.4 (10th May 2019 due to Global Mobilization Release)